Edible Garden Trail – Garden Host FAQs

 Are we required to label the plants?

 Not necessarily.
 Having said that, if the plant is not commonly known you are likely to get questions about it from the visitors, so it may be a good idea to label them.
 But this is entirely up to you.
+We can provide you with print outs that you can laminate or recreate to put around your garden on the day.

 Will I have to do much garden preparation?

-No. Just plant what you know works best in your garden for the time of year so visitors can see the magic that is edible gardening.
-A bit of mulch goes a long way to make your veggies pop while reducing weeds and a few flowers bring in all our insect helpers but, other than that, the idea is just to show what edible gardening looks like in real life.
+No. Just do what you normally do, and plant what you know works best in your garden for the time of year so visitors can see the magic that is edible gardening.
+Our low effort tips to make a garden look instantly presentable would be: mulching – a bit of mulch goes a long way to make your veggies pop while reducing weeds and plant flowers! – a few flowers brings so much colour to a garden, and brings in all our beneficial insect friends.
+We may be able to help you out and provide some mulch and a couple of seedlings!

 Will my address be displayed online?